reema0814/Azure-Synapse-Analytics-Day/04-power-bi-integration.md

     ![Viewing the dataset listing](media/ex03-view-new-dataset.png "Browse datasets")

-## Task 2 - Create a Power BI report in Synapse
+## Task 2 - Open a Power BI report in Synapse

 In this task, you will learn how to use a collaborative approach to create a new Power BI report within Synapse Analytics Studio.
 To do this, you will use a dataset that was not created by you.